boboppie/ORFLine/README.md

        NR_137295.1 Homo sapiens mitochondrially encoded 16S ribosomal RNA (RNR2), ribosomal RNA https://www.ncbi.nlm.nih.gov/nuccore/NR_137295.1?report=fasta

+   There is a copy fo UCSC tRNA and NCBI rRNA sequences to in *sequences* directory.

    Next Bowtie index will be built for the sequences, for example:

    ```bash